 Slurm Jobs Tutorial - Rutgers

-1. export my script as a NAME.sh file (make sure to add #!/bin/bash at top)
+1. Create a script named .sh (make sure to add #!/bin/bash at top)

 2. Fill in this with your specs